 However, I was still skeptical about ditching my laptop.
 I'll definitely have more posts about how to make the iPad work for real estate, but understandably, the most important question seems to be centered around contracts and signatures and whether or not writing contracts and signing them would be possible.

 The short answer is yes, you can write and sign contracts, but not without Apple's amazing App Store.
 Below is a tutorial on what you need to know if you want to use an iPad as your most frequently used computing device.
 It is my goal to do so and I am almost there.
 First, the contract writing tutorial.

 Writing and Signing Contracts "How-To" for the iPad

 - GoodNotes 5

 - An internet connection

-PDF Expert Can store your PDF files within the app itself.
+Goodnotes Can store your PDF files within the app itself.
 It seamlessly integrates with the File App, Google Drive and Dropbox to import/export documents so keep a store of the blank forms in a folder there or in a folder within the app itself.

 You can even create one time text boxes in all of the areas you need and then reuse the file over and over.

-Once your PDF has been typed on to make the contract changes or offer you need, you simply email it as a PDF to yourself switch to the pen tool and scroll to the section of the docuement you need to sign and use the Apple Pencil or your finger.
+Once your PDF has been typed on to make the contract changes or offer you need, switch to the pen tool and scroll to the section of the document you need to sign and use the Apple Pencil or your finger.
 You can then export it as a PDF and text or email it and you are done!